lwchkg/nibbles_vbnet/README.md

 **The squares appears to be malformed.**

-This is a problems using a non-English font, such as MS Gothic or MingLiU.
+This is a problem using a non-English font, such as MS Gothic or MingLiU.
 To solve the problem, right-click the title bar, click “Properties”, go to the “Font” tab, and then select the font “Consolas”.

 If you are still unsure what to do, see [this tutorial by iSunShare Studio](http://www.isunshare.com/windows-10/change-font-and-font-size-in-windows-10-command-prompt.html).

-**There are some one-pixel wide lines in the display.**
+**There are some one pixel wide lines in the display.**

 This happens with Windows console if a TrueType font is used.
 To solve this, either:

+* Play the game using [ConEmu](https://conemu.github.io/), that disables ClearType on the half-block characters.
+  There is a ConEmu loaded binary in the [Release](https://github.com/lwchkg/nibbles_vbnet/releases) section.
+  If you install ConEmu yourself, you should set the console to at least 80×25..

 * Change to “Raster Fonts” in the font settings.
   However, even the largest raster font available is likely to be too small for you.
-  Also, the arrows in the game introduction will not show properly.
+  Also, the arrow symbols in the game introduction will not show properly.

-* Play the game using [ConEmu](https://conemu.github.io/), that disables ClearType on the half-block characters.
-  You should set the console to something larger than 80×25 if you choose this solution.
+  In addition, this is tested NOT to work on Windows 7.

 ## Programming styles

-Considering this is an example for a first year coder, only a limited set of features are used.
+Considering this is an example for a first-year coder, only a limited set of features are used.
 Here is a list of trade-offs in the program:

 * Classes are not used, except for existing classes in the .NET platform.